reelyactive/advlib/README.md

 console.log(processedPackets);
 ```

-Packets will be combined, in order of precedence, into a single JSON:
+Paste the code above into a decoder.js file.
+From the same folder, install package dependencies with the commands `npm install advlib`, `npm install advlib-ble`, ..., `npm install advlib-interoperable`.
+Then run the code with the command `node decoder.js` and observe the packets combined, in order of precedence, into a single JSON:

 ```javascript
 { name: "advlib by reelyActive",